HOW TO JOIN

 The transformative AMIGOS experience starts before leaving home.

-With 55+ years of experience preparing young people for travel and service abroad, AMIGOS training offers unparalleled global youth leadership development.
+With over 60 years of experience preparing young people for travel and service abroad, AMIGOS training offers unparalleled global youth leadership development.
 Pre-departure training equips volunteers with the critical thinking, communication skills, and technical knowledge they need to make a meaningful impact across cultures while staying healthy and safe.
 The Washington DC Chapter training is youth-led, experiential learning that prepares volunteers for their AMIGOS experience, builds a community of youth and families with shared values, and develops life-skills to help volunteers succeed beyond AMIGOS.
 Training sessions are facilitated by the Training Team and include guests from the community and the Washington DC Chapter Board of Directors.

 SERVICE LEARNING